abrudz/KINGDOM/README.md

 Enter `(0⎕FIX'file://path/KINGDOM.dyalog').START` .

 Further instructions will be given by the game.
+If you want to answer *no* to a text prompt, make sure to do so in UPPERCASE as the code assumes that lowercase letters don't exist.

 ## How to stop